 All pirates had their very own Jolly Roger or flag that they used as a scare tactic.
-They would raise them as a merchant ship would get close, in order to intimidate the oncoming ships.
+They would raise them as a merchant ship would get close, to intimidate the oncoming ships.
 By instilling this fear, they were able to steal whatever they wanted on most ships without a fight.
 Blackbeard's flag was black with a white horned skeleton holding a spear.
 The spear was pointing at a red heart with blood dripping from it.
-In the other hand, the skeleton is toasting his glass to the devil.
+On the other hand, the skeleton is toasting his glass to the devil.
 Skeletons, blood, and the devil were common themes on Jolly Rogers.

 Queen Anne's Revenge: Blackbeard's Ship